protontypes/open-sustainable-technology/README.md

 - [rWBclimate](https://github.com/ropensci/rWBclimate) - An R interface for the World Bank climate data used in the World Bank climate knowledge portal.
 - [leaflet-velocity](https://github.com/danwild/leaflet-velocity) - Create a canvas visualization layer for direction and intensity of arbitrary velocities (e.g. wind, ocean current).
 - [gcpy](https://github.com/geoschem/gcpy) - A Python-based toolkit containing useful functions for working specifically with the GEOS-Chem model of atmospheric chemistry and composition.
-- [aospy](https://github.com/spencerahill/aospy) - Python package for automated analysis and management of gridded climate data.
+- [aospy](https://github.com/spencerahill/aospy) - A Python package for automated analysis and management of gridded climate data.
-- [xgcm](https://github.com/xgcm/xgcm) - Python package for analyzing general circulation model output data.
+- [xgcm](https://github.com/xgcm/xgcm) - A Python package for analyzing general circulation model output data.
 - [MPAS-Analysis](https://github.com/MPAS-Dev/MPAS-Analysis) - Provides analysis for the MPAS components of ACME.
 - [MIT-PraCTES](https://github.com/PraCTES/MIT-PraCTES) - Materials for MIT workshop "Practical Computing Tutorials for Earth Scientists".
-- [NASAaccess](https://github.com/nasa/NASAaccess) - R package that can generate gridded ASCII tables of climate (CIMP5) and weather data (GPM, TRMM, GLDAS) needed to drive various hydrological models (e.g. SWAT, VIC, RHESSys).
+- [NASAaccess](https://github.com/nasa/NASAaccess) - An R package that can generate gridded ASCII tables of climate (CIMP5) and weather data (GPM, TRMM, GLDAS) needed to drive various hydrological models (e.g. SWAT, VIC, RHESSys).
 - [Climate Data Dashboard of the ESA Climate Change Initiative](https://climate.esa.int/en/odp/#/dashboard) - Access global climate data produced through the ESA's Climate Change Initiative.
 - [Cate](https://github.com/CCI-Tools/cate) - A software for ingesting, operating on and visualizing all ESA Climate Change Initiative data.
 - [esa-climate-from-space](https://github.com/ubilabs/esa-climate-from-space) - The role of the Climate from Space application is to increase the visibility of the Climate Change Initiative programme and the role of ESA satellite data in climate science.